Schalburg Cross: Classes

-The officers cross has the same colors but was made of enameled with the cross being white.
-The red paint in the medallion was substituted by opaque red enameled and the oak leaves are gilded.
+The officers' cross has the same colors but was made of enamelled with the cross being white.
+The red paint in the medallion was substituted by opaque red enamelled and the oak leaves are gilded.

 The reverse on both crosses is flat with a semi scoop shape in the center and a single long golden pin attached on the top of the cross.
-On the enamelled badges about 5 to 6 decorations are known in Denmark.
+Of the enamelled badges about 5 to 6 decorations are known in Denmark.